-To create our fascinators we will start with either a disc or saucer base which can be moulded and shaped on a hat block and then we trim the finished shape with flowers, decorative loops, mesh, netting or veiling fabric and the most important of all, feathers.
+To create our fascinators we start with either round disc or saucer for the base which can be moulded and shaped on a hat block and then we trim the finished shape with flowers, decorative loops, netting or veiling fabric and the most important of all, feathers.

 In our feather fascinator designs we use a variety of feathers such as peacock, ostrich, coque, rooster hackle and goose biot.

 Perfect for weddings, disc fascinators and saucer fascinators can be purchased in lots of colours and styles to compliment your occasion wear outfit.
-Hatinators have also become a popular alternative to a hat for the races.
+Hatinators have also become a popular alternative over wearing hats at the races.

 Our hair flowers and are flower hair clips which can be worn as a small fascinator.
 Simple to clip into your hair, our wedding hair flowers are ideal for bridesmaids and flower girls but also make a pretty alternative to wear instead of a fascinator.
 Adding a flower clip to your hairstyle will bestow your look with floral charm and we stock a variety of beautiful flower designs such as orchids, peonies, chrysanthemums and daisies.

 Flower Crowns and hair crowns are a beautiful hair accessory for festivals, weddings and occasions.
 Our floral hair crowns are adorned with gorgeous oversized flowers or large roses which are attached to an elastic headband or hair band.
 For the ultimate fashionista these pretty flower hair bands are worn on the forehead like a browband giving you a boho chic style.